maksbond/100DaysOfSwiftUI/Resources/Day_97/Day_97.md

 ## Description

-Day 96 was a first day of SnowSeeker project!
+Day 96 was a second day of SnowSeeker project!

 ## Tasks